Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Preliminaries and Definitions

-Exchangeability (also known as ignorablility) means that given the pre-treatment attributes $X$, treatment assignment is independent of the potential outcomes.
-In other words, after conditioning on $X$, the treatment assignment should be as good as random, which ensures that the treated and not treated groups are exchangeable.
-Formally: The positivity condition means that for every set of values for $X$, treatment assignment is not deterministic.
-This means that every subgroup of interest has some chance of getting either treatment: The consistency condition states that the potential outcome under treatment $T=t$ is equal to the observed outcome if the actual treatment received is $T=t$: According to no interference, the potential outcomes of one subject are not affected by the treatments received by other subjects.
+The exchangeability (\aka ignorablility) condition means that given the pre-treatment attributes $X$, treatment assignment is independent of the potential outcomes.
+In other words, after conditioning on $X$, the treatment assignment should be as good as random, which ensures that the treated and not treated groups are exchangeable, that is: The positivity condition means that for every set of values for $X$, treatment assignment is not deterministic.
+So, every subgroup of interest has some chance of getting either treatment:

+The consistency condition states that the potential outcome under treatment $T=t$ is equal to the observed outcome if the actual treatment received is $T=t$: According to no interference, the potential outcomes of one subject are not affected by the treatments received by others.

-The positivity and consistency conditions can be verified from data and by making sure that there are no multiple definitions of the treatment under study.
+The positivity and consistency conditions can be verified from data and by ensuring that there are no multiple definitions of the treatment under study.
 However, verification of the exchangeability condition is not straightforward.
-This is because in observational data, such as event logs, there often exists a set of variables that influence both the treatment assignment and the outcome.
+In observational data, such as event logs, there often exist variables that influence both the treatment assignment and the outcome.
 The existence of these \emph{confounding variables} (or \emph{controls}) creates a non-causal association between $T$ and $Y$, which can invalidate the study.
 The best way to circumvent this problem is to conduct a randomised experiment (A/B test).
-However, since we are working with event logs, where randomisation of the treatment is not ensured, we need to \emph{assume} that exchangeability holds.
+As we are working with event logs, where randomisation of the treatment is not ensured, we \emph{assume} that exchangeability holds.
 Under this assumption, the observed variables $X$ contain sufficient information needed to adjust for confounding.
 The adjustment can then be carried out during the estimation step.